Shema21/airbnb-clone-project/README.md

 ⚙️ CI/CD Pipeline
 What is CI/CD?
 CI/CD stands for Continuous Integration and Continuous Deployment/Delivery.
 It is a set of practices that automate the process of building, testing, and deploying code.
 Every time code is pushed to the repository, automated pipelines ensure that the changes are validated and safely deployed.

 Why It's Important
 Implementing a CI/CD pipeline helps maintain code quality, reduces the chances of bugs reaching production, and speeds up the development lifecycle.
 It ensures consistent deployments, simplifies collaboration between developers, and allows quick detection of issues through automated tests.

 Tools for CI/CD
+GitHub Actions: Automates workflows like running tests, linting code, and deploying apps directly from GitHub.

+Docker: Provides containerized environments for consistent builds and deployments across different systems.

+Heroku / AWS / Render (Deployment Targets): Can be integrated into the pipeline for auto-deploying successful builds.

+pytest / unittest (Testing Tools): Used to validate functionality before deployment.
+Tools for CI/CD
 •	GitHub Actions: Automates workflows like running tests, linting code, and deploying apps directly from GitHub.
 •	Docker: Provides containerized environments for consistent builds and deployments across different systems.